akm/go-testrequest/README.md

 }
 ```

-This example demonstrates how to use `go-testrequest` to create and test HTTP requests in a Go test.
+This example demonstrates how to use `reqb` to create and test HTTP requests in a Go test.
 See [tests/client_test.go](./tests/client_test.go) for more details.